Process safety engineer (psm)

 Essential Job Functions:

-• Present a professional image at all times to clients and vendors and maintain a positive reputation of the company.
+• Always present a professional image to clients and vendors and maintain a positive reputation with the company.

 • Follow all relevant company policies and procedures.